Walter Hose: Interwar service

 After the retirement of Admiral Kingsmill, Hose was appointed acting Director of the Naval Service in 1921 and Director of the Naval Service in 1922.
 During his time as commander Hose decommissioned the majority of the navy, and shut the Royal Naval College of Canada and the Youth Training Establishment in Halifax.
 He took the money saved by doing this and formally created the Royal Canadian Naval Volunteer Reserve.

 In 1922 government cuts in the armed services of Canada were put in place and there was an effort by the government of the day to integrate the services under one commander-in-chief.
 Hose argued against this, demanding to continue to have access to the minister.
-Aided by the deputy minister Georges Desbarats, he prevented the navy from falling under the command of the position of the Chief of Staff.
+Aided by the deputy minister George Desbarats, he prevented the navy from falling under the command of the position of the Chief of Staff.
 The position of Director was renamed as Chief of the Naval Staff in 1928 and he served in this position until his retirement in 1934.

-Hose died in Windsor, Ontario in 1965 and received a full military funeral with six Reserve Petty Officer pallbearers from HMCS Hunter – one of the Naval Reserve units Hose he created in 1923.
-A monument at Point Pleasant Park in Halifax Nova Scotia honours his work saving and building the Royal Canadian Navy during the difficult years after the First World War and in the Great Depression.
+Hose died in Windsor, Ontario, in 1965 and received a full military funeral with six Reserve Petty Officer pallbearers from HMCS Hunter – one of the Naval Reserve units Hose he had created in 1923.
+A monument at Point Pleasant Park in Halifax, Nova Scotia, honours his work saving and building the Royal Canadian Navy during the difficult years after the First World War and in the Great Depression.

-On 22 June 2019, as part of the Government of Canada's 'Hometown Heroes' programme, Hose was commemorated at Heavenly Rest Catholic Cemetery in Windsor, Ontario, in a ceremony which referred to him as the "father" of Canada's naval reserve.
+On 22 June 2019, as part of the government of Canada's 'Hometown Heroes' programme, Hose was commemorated at Heavenly Rest Catholic Cemetery in Windsor, Ontario, in a ceremony which referred to him as the "father" of Canada's naval reserve.
 In the presence of Terry Leahey, Hose's grandson, Vice-Admiral Art McDonald, the commander of the Royal Canadian Navy, spoke of the role he played in Canada's naval history.